rnmapbox/maps/docs/SymbolLayer.md

 `iconOffset`

 #### Description
 Offset distance of icon from its anchor.
 Positive values indicate right and down, while negative values indicate left and up.
+Each component is multiplied by the value of `iconSize` to obtain the final offset in pixels.
 When combined with `iconRotate` the offset will be as if the rotated direction was up.

 #### Type
 `array<number>`
 #### Default Value
 `[0,0]`

-#### Units
-`pixels multiplied by the value of "icon-size"`

 #### Requires
 `iconImage`

-#### Supported Style Functions
+#### Expression

-`camera, source, composite`
+Parameters: `zoom, feature`

 ___